TissueImageAnalytics/iguana/README.md

 # Interpretable Gland-Graph Networks using a Neural Aggregator

 IGUANA is a graph neural network built for colon biopsy screening.
 IGUANA represents a whole-slide image (WSI) as a graph built with nodes on top of glands in the tissue, each node associated with a set of interpretable features.
-The output of the pipeline is explainable, indicating glands and features that contribute to a WSI being predicted as abnormal.

 For a full description, take a look at our [preprint](https://doi.org/10.1101/2022.10.17.22279804).